For Impressionist Jim Meskimen, The Voice Is 'A Sample Of Who We Are'

 SIMON: Am I wrong - do impressionists seem to be dwindling in numbers in show business?

 MESKIMEN: Well, they seem to be absorbed.
 You know, my show, "The Jimpression Show," is a kind of a throwback to the '70s.
 Guys like the great Rich Little, the great Fred Travalena and Frank Gorshin that were, you know, ubiquitous on television back in the days when people said ubiquitous and everyone knew what they meant.
 But, you know, in the '60s, you'd see on Merv Griffin or Johnny Carson an impressionist and he would do, you know, his set.
-And there is that and it does exist but it sort of been absorbed by "Saturday Night Live" and other kind of sketch comedy things.
+And there is that and it does exist, but it's sort of been absorbed by "Saturday Night Live" and other kind of sketch comedy things.
 But I think there's something marvelous for audiences about seeing a person without props, without makeup and prosthetics, without a wig, just evoking and becoming that person.
 It's a marvelous little magic trick.
 And I think there'll always be a place for it.
-And, you know, the audiences and people I've talked to said, God, don't have this anymore.
+And, you know, the audiences and people I've talked to said, God, we don't have this anymore.
 This is cool.
 So, that's why I really brought it back.
 I wear a bad '70s suit, you know, white shoes, white belt.
 Man, I look stylish.

 SIMON: Jim Meskimen, the man of more than a thousand voices speaking with us from the studios of NPR West.
 He appears tonight at the Acting Center in Hollywood.
 Give us one last goodbye, thanks, Jim.